 The R8 Spyder is the convertible version of Audi's mid-engined, V8-powered R8 supercar.
-As with its fixed-roof sibling, the R8 Spyder is based on the same platform as the Lamboghini Gallardo and features an excellent balance of exotic performance and every-day drivability.
+As with its fixed-roof sibling, the R8 Spyder is based on the same platform as the now defunct Lamboghini Gallardo and features an excellent balance of exotic performance and every-day drivability.
 For those seeking even more power, Audi offers coupe and drop-top versions of the R8 with a Lamborghini-based V10.

 For the latest model year, the R8 Spyder gains available painted red brake calipers, a new Quilted Leather package in silver, and a new diamond-stitched Alcantara headliner.

 Though it's beginning to get on in years, the R8 remains one of more appealing supercars on the market due to a mix of stirring driving dynamics, surprising practicality and, of course, double take-inducing good looks.